 - Who is at risk for varicose veins?
 Over 30% of the adult population is susceptible and females are at higher risk.
 Obesity, genetics, pregnancy, aging, smoking, and jobs that keep you on your feet increase your propensity for varicosities.

 - Since standing and walking increase pressure on our blood vessels, varicose veins develop in the legs and pelvic region more often than other parts of the body.

 - For most patients, the biggest concern is how these veins look.
 But varicose veins can also cause frustrating symptoms and might signify vein disease or an increased risk of pulmonary embolism or deep vein thrombosis.
 Both the appearance and causation are easily treated with minimally invasive procedures at Long Island Vein Centers.

 - The disease called chronic venous insufficiency often causes varicose veins, which is something our vein specialists in Long Island treat.

 What Are the Risk Factors for Varicose Veins?

 Anyone can develop varicose veins, particularly if they run in your family.
 However, women are more prone to varicosities because pregnancy increases venous pressure in several ways: weight gain, increased blood volume, hormone changes, and the weight of the fetus against pelvic veins.
 Incidence increases with multiple pregnancies and also after menopause.
 For men, the main predictors besides family history are being over age 50 and sitting or standing on the job (a risk for women too).

 What Symptoms Occur with Varicose Veins?

 If you’re lucky, you might not notice any symptoms of varicose veins.
-But other patients visit LI Vein Centers with a range of uncomfortable symptoms.
+But other patients visit vein centers in Long Island with a range of uncomfortable symptoms.